CBP Officer

 If you have Permanent Resident card, how can lying about a criminal conviction hurt you with traveling across border?
 Will you know if someone lied before?

-Asked by Canadian Stallion over 9 years ago
+Asked by Canadian Stallion about 10 years ago

 When we take your fingerprints, all of your arrest records from anywhere in the country can be viewed.
 As a Legal Permanent Resident, if you committed certain crimes, we can set you up with an NTA to see a judge for formal removal proceedings.
 In other words, you will lose your Resident status and be deported back to your country of citizenship.